Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 Unit tests were designed to cover a range of typical and edge-case inputs for triangle identification.
 Meyers supports this approach, stating, "...test every possible permutation of a program."
 Selected tests ensure each type of valid triangle is recognized while accurately identifying various invalid inputs.
 For example, there are tests for a valid scalene triangle, a valid equilateral triangle, and a valid isosceles triangle, as well as invalid cases, including a zero-length side and a set of lengths that do not form a triangle.
 As stated by Myers about his test case evaluation, "Do you have a test case that represents a valid scalene triangle?" and "Do you have at least three test cases that represent valid isosceles triangles such that you have tried all three permutations of two equal sides (such as 3, 3, 4; 3, 4, 3; and 4, 3, 3)?"
 These particular tests were chosen based on the guidance from Chapters 1 to 3 of *The Art of Software Testing*.
 Chapter 1 provided a self-assessment with specific categories of test cases relevant to the triangle problem.

 ## Detail of the Project
 This project was developed using IntelliJ IDEA to meet the requirements outlined by the rubric.
 The core functionality is encapsulated in the method `identifyTriangle(int a, int b, int c)` within the `TriangleIdentify` class.
 This method accepts three integer inputs representing the sides of a triangle and returns a classification: "Equilateral," "Isosceles," "Scalene," or "Invalid."
-Inspired by *The Art of Software Testing, 3rd Edition*, I devised a checklist to validate the input sides consisting of 14 questions highlighted in the book:
+Inspired by *The Art of Software Testing, 3rd Edition*, we devised a checklist to validate the input sides consisting of 14 questions highlighted in the book:
 ### Valid Triangles:
 - 1. Did you test a valid scalene triangle?
 Example: 3,4,5
 - 2. Did you test a valid equilateral triangle?
 Example: 2,2,2